Deep dive

 "The Finance Committee is pleased to report that we will present to you a balanced budget recommendation for the sixteenth consecutive year without proposing a general override of Proposition 2½ to achieve that balance."

 For sixteen years, FinCom reported balanced budgets and told residents the town was well-managed.
 A different reading of the same timeline: the Finance Committee oversaw the spending growth that produced the deficit.
 Both readings have evidence behind them.
-The debate page lays out both sides.
+The 2026 override archive records both sides.

 The tone began to shift in the 2019 transmittal letter (for the FY20 budget), which introduced a phrase that had not appeared in earlier letters: